sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 ### Monitoring Sensu API{#monitoring-sensu-api}

 To monitor the `sensu-api` API service, you will need to do so from an independent Sensu stack.
-This can be done by reaching out to the port that the API is listening on using the [check-port sensu plugin][8] with the following check definition.
+This can be done by reaching out to the port that the API is listening on using the [check-port plugin][8] with the following check definition.

 {{< highlight json >}}
 {